jweedenwright/library/technologies/ai/generative_ai_llm.md

   - Also called **autoregressive** models
   - `pre-trained` with causal data
   - Mask the input sequence and can only see the tokens **UP TO** the token
-  - UNIDIRECTIONAL - must build up knowledge by a massive amount of examples as they have no context AFTER the token.
+  - _Unidirectional_ - must build up knowledge by a massive amount of examples as they have no context AFTER the token.
   - **Pre-Training Strategy:** `CLM | Causal Language Modeling`
   - **Use Cases:** Text Generation
   - **Examples:** GPT and Bloom